Italy's envoy to Congo killed in attack on U.N. convoy

-GOMA, Democratic Republic of Congo (Reuters) - Italy’s ambassador to Democratic Republic of Congo and his bodyguard and driver were killed on Monday in an attack on a United Nations convoy in the east of the country, Italy’s foreign ministry and local authorities said.
+GOMA, Democratic Republic of Congo (Reuters) - Italy’s ambassador to Democratic Republic of Congo, his bodyguard and a driver from the World Food Programme were killed on Monday when their convoy was attacked in the east of the country, Italy and the United Nations said.

 The convoy was attacked at about 10:15 a.m.
 (0815 GMT) in an attempted kidnap near the town of Kanyamahoro, about 25 km (15 miles) north of the regional capital Goma, a spokesman for the Virunga National Park told Reuters.

-The deaths of the ambassador, Luca Attanasio, 43, Italian military policeman Vittorio Iacovacci, 30, and their Congolese driver, whose name has not been released, were confirmed by the Italian government in a statement.
+The deaths of the ambassador, Luca Attanasio, 43, Italian military policeman Vittorio Iacovacci, 30, and a Congolese driver, whose name has not been released, were confirmed by the Italian government in a statement.

+The driver was working for the U.N.
+World Food Programme, it said in a statement, adding that a number of other passengers were injured.

 Dozens of armed groups operate in and around Virunga, which lies along Congo’s borders with Rwanda and Uganda.
 Park rangers have been repeatedly attacked and six were killed in an ambush last month.